Free no-obligation site survey · Nationwide coverage Contact Us

 Where Asbestos Cement Roofs Are Found in Burford

-Burford’s asbestos cement roofs tend to cluster in three distinct areas: the industrial and light commercial units near the A40 roundabout, the farmsteads along the Windrush Valley (particularly around Fulbrook and Taynton), and the older commercial properties in the town centre.
-We’ve surveyed roofs at the Garden Centre on Shipton Road, several Cotswold stone barn conversions near Upton Farm, and the workshop complexes on Witney Street.
-The material was widely used on agricultural buildings across West Oxfordshire – you’ll spot the characteristic corrugated cement sheets on cattle sheds, grain stores, and machinery barns throughout the area.
-Even some of Burford’s prestigious properties, like the converted mill buildings along the river, retain original asbestos cement roofing on ancillary structures.
+Around Burford, asbestos cement roofs tend to pop up in a few common spots.
+There are the industrial and light commercial units by the A40 roundabout, the farmsteads along the Windrush Valley, especially around Fulbrook and Taynton, and the older commercial buildings right in the town centre.
+We find these roofs on garden centres, barn conversions, and light-industrial units as much as on the farms.
+It was a common building material for agricultural buildings all over West Oxfordshire.
+You’ll spot the corrugated cement sheets on cattle sheds, grain stores, and machinery barns throughout the area.
+Even some of Burford’s smarter properties, like the converted mill buildings by the river, still have original asbestos cement roofing on their ancillary structures.

 What Asbestos Roof Encapsulation Involves

-Encapsulation is our preferred solution for structurally sound asbestos cement roofs showing minor damage or weathering.
-Our specialist coatings form a protective membrane over the existing roof, sealing any exposed asbestos fibres while extending the roof’s lifespan by 15-20 years.
-The process begins with thorough cleaning to remove moss and debris (common in Burford’s damp valley location), followed by application of our elastomeric coating system.
-This flexible, weatherproof layer bonds permanently to the cement sheets, preventing water ingress that could degrade the asbestos over time.
-For Burford’s historic buildings, encapsulation often proves preferable to removal as it avoids disruptive demolition work that could damage the character of Cotswold stone walls or listed structures.
+If your asbestos cement roof is structurally sound but showing minor damage or weathering, encapsulation is usually our preferred approach.
+Our specialist coatings go right over the existing roof, sealing any exposed asbestos fibres.
+That gives the roof many more working seasons.
+We start by thoroughly cleaning the roof, getting rid of moss and debris, which is common in Burford’s damp valley location.
+Then we apply our elastomeric coating system.
+It’s a flexible, weatherproof layer that bonds permanently to the cement sheets.
+It stops water getting in, which is what really degrades asbestos over time.
+For Burford’s historic buildings, encapsulation often makes more sense than removal.
+You avoid all the disruptive demolition work that could damage Cotswold stone walls or listed structures.

-Asbestos Roof Encapsulation Burford on a Burford building
+Asbestos Roof Encapsulation & Coating Burford on a Burford building

 Why we survey first: no two roofs in Burford are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 When Removal Becomes the Necessary Option